ahmedallam2995/DynamicLookupModule/README.md

 Okay, Thats fine, I have no problem with that,
 But if you have another table lets call it **Cities** and you want to create a page to manange it's crud operations, what will you do ? repeat all pervois steps!, Lets not do that.

-Using this project you will be able to add any number of lookups tables you want with a vey simple way, _Let's follow the steps_.
+Using this project you will be able to add any number of lookups tables you want with a vey simple way without writing any heavy code or creating any new controllers or views, _Let's follow the steps_.

 ## Entity Section
 - Go to _Models_ >> _EntityModels_ and add new class , Lets call it **NewLookupEmaple** it should be inherit from **BaseLookup**